-The specified ranges can be increased by using repeaters.
-No more than three repeaters should be connected in series.
+The specified ranges may be increased by using repeaters.
+No more than three repeaters should be connected in series

-The specified ranges relate to bus cable type A (two-core, shielded and twisted), e.g. Siemens, Order No. 6XV1830-0EH10, or

-Lapp cable unitronic, Order No. 2170-220T.
+The specified ranges relate to bus cable type A (two-core, shielded and twisted), e.g. Siemens, Order No.: 6XV1830-0EH10 or Lapp cable unitronic, Order No.: 2170-220T.